MikePacey/Lancaster-HEC/docs/gpu.rst

   Not all applications will automatically detect how many GPUs should used.
   Specifying whether to use GPUs, and how may to use, varies widely bewteen applications.
-In the above example the command line argument "-numdevices=" needs to be added to the nbody demo application.
+In the above example the command line argument *-numdevices=* needs to be added to the **nbody** demo application.
 Refer to your application's User Guide for details on the correct syntax to use.

-The main differences between GPU-based jobs are:
+The main differences with GPU-based jobs are:

 * the use of a special queues (**gpu-short** in the above example)
 * the use of a resource request for GPUs using the **--gres=gpus:** syntax